cwang225/CG3GPMAC/README.md

 - E to select if using scrollwheel/keyboard
 - Right click or Q to cancel
 - Right click/Q while not selecting a unit to end the current turn and reset moves/actions

+#### How to test Sigils

+For the Sigil prefab, using the SigilManager while the game is running to select a tile at random, then the prefab (the sigil prefab in the Prefabs folder, which will appear as a red ring) and then clicking "Place Sigil" will show the visuals.
+Viewing the scene in the Scene tab instead of the Game tab is recommended for this.

+For the tiles, just running the game and viewing the battlefield in the Scene tab is sufficient to see the columns added below the tiles.

+For the magic bolt, just viewing the "magic bolt" prefab in the inspector, or possibly adding it to the scene to see it in context, is sufficient.